ziedmaaloul/easy-videos/README.md

 - Display Post on Frontend
 - Use Dynamic Prefix
 - Check If Framework is installed
+- Save API key in safe place

 ## Enhancement
-- Save API key in safe place

 - Try to Save Post Type using Model

+## Waiting

+- Add paginations

 ## Notice